Parole board: United States

 Nine states in the United States have boards of pardons and paroles that exclusively grants all state pardons.
-Alabama (Board of Pardons and Paroles), Connecticut (Board of Pardons and Paroles), Georgia (Board of Pardons and Paroles), Idaho (Commission of Pardons and Paroles), Minnesota (Board of Pardons), Nebraska (Board of Pardons), Nevada (Board of Pardon commissioners, South Carolina (Board of Probation, Parole and Pardon), and Utah (Board of Pardons and Paroles) are the states in the United States with such boards.
+Alabama (Board of Pardons and Paroles), Arizona (Board of Executive Clemency) Connecticut (Board of Pardons and Paroles), Georgia (Board of Pardons and Paroles), Idaho (Commission of Pardons and Paroles), Minnesota (Board of Pardons), Nebraska (Board of Pardons), Nevada (Board of Pardon commissioners, South Carolina (Board of Probation, Parole and Pardon), and Utah (Board of Pardons and Paroles) are the states in the United States with such boards.
+(Arizona's Board of Executive Clemency conducts parole hearings only for inmates who have committed offenses prior to January 1994, parole having been abolished by statute in 1993).

 Mississippi's state constitution includes a unique provision that any inmate seeking a pardon from that state's governor must, at least thirty days before making the request, publish a legal notice of their request for a pardon in a newspaper located in or near the county where the inmate seeking the pardon was convicted and sentenced.
 In addition Mississippi courts have held that a pardon when given does not erase the criminal record.

 Determinate sentencing has also severely reduced the power of many parole boards.
 Often, consideration of the opinion of the victim or victims or their family is taken into account in the board's final determination (see victims' rights).
 Compared to the states still using indeterminate sentencing and relying more heavily on parole, those using determinate sentencing contributed less to the higher incarceration rates from 1980-2009.

 Parole boards have often been looked at as a contributor towards mass incarceration and as an area needing great reform.
 Significant research has not yet been made into the interconnection of parole and other sectors such as media and politics, but many call for a separation between the sectors and a sweeping de-politicization of the appointment process.
 Additionally, many have looked towards increasing qualifications for parole board members to be comparable with those of judges.
 Alongside the heightening of standards, a general call of an increase in comprehensive training, transparency, and accountability of parole boards has been widely called for, as many current parole board members have never set foot in a prison, and an increase of training often results in a rise of fair and just hearings.